shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 ### What to Expect

 - **First Messages**: After starting the bot, you won't receive any messages immediately unless there's a contest happening soon (within the next day).
-- **Regular Reminders**: As contest times approach, you'll receive reminder messages at the scheduled intervals.
+- **Regular Reminders**: As contest times approach, you'll receive reminder messages at the scheduled intervals in your configured announcement channel.
+- **Command Responses**: When users run commands like `!contests`, the responses will appear in the same channel where the command was issued.
 - **Message Format**: Each reminder is a separate Discord embed containing:
   - Contest name and platform
   - Date and time (in your configured timezone)